Javlonchik/Light-Bulb-Placement-Game/README.md

 - Two light bulbs can NEVER illuminate each other!
 - The goal of the game is to place the light bulbs so that all the white tiles are illuminated.
 - The game is played by one player until he solves the puzzle, so there is no need to manage multiple players at the same time or divide into rounds.

-Gameplay example
-The beginning of the game.
-The game board only contains the tiles (mostly white, some black with or without numbers) but no light bulbs.